ChrisCross1983/Home-of-wildlife-animals/README.md

 # Bugs

+## Solved Bugs
-  - Solved Bugs: What the bug was and how you solved it.
+  - What the bug was and how you solved it.
   - Known Bugs : What the bug is and why you decided to leave it.
   - Unfixed Bugs